martinleggewie/visual-tips-for-creating-schematic-diagrams/README.md

 But then, once we have the correct structure defined, we should also make sure that the audience does not need to suffer too much when trying to understand the information.

 I would like to demonstrate what I mean with a concrete example.
-Below you see a system diagram:
+Below you see an example system diagram:

 ![example system diagram - reduced to the max](diagrams/example-systemdiagram_reduced-to-the-max.png)